Priscilla-Odame/Priscilla-Odame/README.md

 So I like to watch animes, play video games, and I got into software development.
 Now I love to play video games and code! 😄

-🔭 I’m currently learning django and react and a bit of java.
+🔭 I’m currently learning django, js and a bit of java.
- I’m looking to collaborate on a lot of projects. <br>
+ I’m looking to collaborate on lots of projects. <br>
  Fun fact ⚡: I read a lot of novels,mostly ones about gaming, as you may have already guessed 😄!!
  <br>
  How to reach me 📫:priscillaodame5@gmail.com